treker-mk/website/src/content/faq_en.md

 <details>
-  <summary id=chart-phases>What do the different phases (phases 1-7) in the graph mean?</summary>
+  <summary id=chart-phases>TBD What do the different phases (phases 1-N) in the graph mean?</summary>

-The vertical lines divide the stages, delimited by the dates, when the authorities changed the way information about the spread of the infection was collected (the test method was changed, self-isolation interventions were introduced, bans on gathering and movement of persons, and mandatory basic protection were required).
+The vertical lines divide the stages, delimited by the dates, when the authorities changed the way information about the spread of the infection was collected (e.g. the test method was changed, self-isolation interventions were introduced, bans on gathering and movement of persons, mandatory basic protection were required...).

 The phases are shown because the change in testing methodology has also changed the importance of certain indicators by which the prevalence of infections can be judged.